 From the outset, you will develop skills of close and creative reading, as well as a critical awareness of the relationship between texts and their contexts.
 Increasingly as the course progresses, you will explore literature from a range of theoretical perspectives current throughout the humanities.
 This, in turn, will support you to specialise in the areas of literature that interest you most.
 There are also opportunities to explore relationships between literature and other kinds of expression, for example painting and illustration.

-For more information about teaching, learning and assessment on this course, please see the single honours course pages for Theatre, Acting & Performance and English Literature.
+For more information about teaching, learning and assessment on this course, please see the single honours course pages for English Literature BA (Hons) and Theatre, Acting & Performance BA (Hons).

-For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest programme specification documents for English Literature and Theatre, Acting & Performance.
+For comprehensive details on the aims and intended learning outcomes of the course, and the means by which these are achieved through learning, teaching and assessment, please download the latest English Literature programme specification and Theatre, Acting & Performance programme specification documents.